 * Global stocks fall as Trump threatens new tariffs

-* Emerging currencies set for 5th straight month down against USD (Updates to U.S. equity market open; changes dateline, previous LONDON)
+* Emerging currencies set for 5th straight month down against USD (Updates with Trump's reported off-the-record trade comments, market levels)

 By Trevor Hunnicutt

 NEW YORK, Aug 31 (Reuters) - Global stocks were poised on Friday to end August much as they began the month - under the dark cloud of a potentially worsening trade war.

 A closely watched barometer of equities worldwide fell for a second day as a report that U.S. President Donald Trump was preparing to step up a trade war with Beijing dampened risk appetite and erased some gains from a rally this week.

 Trump is ready to impose tariffs on another $200 billion in Chinese imports as soon as a public comment period on the plan ends next week, Bloomberg News reported on Thursday.
 The White House declined to comment.

 Trump, in an interview with Bloomberg, also threatened to withdraw from the World Trade Organization if "they don't shape up," a move that would further undermine one of the foundations of the modern global trading system.

 "It's very hard to see a decisive resuscitation of risk appetite until these tensions are resolved," said Paul O'Connor, head of the multi-asset team at Janus Henderson Investors.

 "We have learned to under-react to some of the individual headlines because if you try to extrapolate from any of them you could find yourself in big trouble."